CloudifySource/cloudify-recipes/services/mongodb/mongoConfig/README.md

 Synopsis
 --------

-This folder contains a service recipe for Mongo Configuration 7.0.23.
+This folder contains a service recipe for Mongo Configuration.

 Its default port is 20001, but it can be modified in the mongoConfig-service.properties.